Amine-Smahi/Automato.Tasks/README.md

        user$ automato tasks
   - To open the <b>downloads</b> folder, run

         user$ automato downloads

 #### Note
-Feel free to open an issue,request a feature or contribute by opening a PR.
+* Feel free to open an issue,request a feature or contribute by opening a PR.
+* This project is under MIT license